-The Office of Minority Student Affairs helps ensure our students’ success in the medical school curriculum.
+The Office of Student Diversity and Inclusion helps ensure our students’ success in the medical school curriculum.
 Headed by Shawna Nesbitt, M.D., M.S., Associate Dean for Minority Student Affairs, the Office promotes effective communication with minority students, supports student organizations, and maintains contact with faculty and appropriate departments.

 UT Southwestern has consistently been ranked one of the top medical schools in the United States for Hispanics by Hispanic Business Magazine.
 Furthermore, our support of organizations such as the National Medical Association, the Student National Medical Association, and the Latino Medical Student Association helps maintain a welcoming and nurturing environment for African Americans, Hispanics, and other minority students.

 Our level of diversity is perhaps most on display during the annual, student-organized “Celebration of Cultures,” a week-long event on campus featuring food, dance, art, skits, poetry, music, and cultural fashion from around the world.